 Course challenge requirements are prepared by the instructor and subject to approval of the department or a subgroup thereof.
 The passing or failing of a challenged course is determined by the instructor and reported to the Registrar.
 Credits granted on the basis of course challenges are acknowledged on student transcripts with a grade of CH.
 Credit earned for challenged courses does not count toward full-time enrollment status.

 Students may not challenge particular courses more than once.
-Students who have unsuccessfully challenged other courses should expect to have this factor considered in evaluating other challenge requests.
 Students may not challenge a course and then enroll in it for additional credit; nor may they earn credit for a course and then challenge it to earn additional credit.
 Students also may not challenge a course in which they have already taken and received a failing grade.

 If students transfer from institutions where credit has been given on the basis of course challenges, such credits will be reviewed and evaluated in the same manner as other transfer credit.